anna328p/qrsf/README.md

 # mnof

-This is a BF derivative that uses the characters `mno`.
+This is a BF derivative that uses the characters `MNO`.

 ## Syntax

-All sequences of the characters `mno` are interpreted as trits (ternary digits) with all other characters ignored/removed.
+All sequences of the characters `MNO` are interpreted as trits (ternary digits) with all other characters ignored/removed.
 The translation table is below:

-    WHITESPACE 	= "mno"
+    WHITESPACE 	= "MNO"
     TRINARY		  = "012"

 Then, the translated code is padded with `2`s to an even length, chunked into sections of 2, and interpreted as BF code by the following table: